Santosh-Konappanavar/javascript_Capstone/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Art work list
-- Like count
-- User Like
-- Comments Popup
+- adding more components
+- login and logout pages should be added

 <!-- CONTRIBUTING -->